kenatiod/MUT/Understanding Machine Understanding.md

 The MUTT is designed to assess understanding across six key dimensions that are integral to human cognition:

-1. Language: The ability to comprehend and generate natural language, grasping meaning, context, and nuance beyond surface-level syntax and semantics.
+1. Language: The ability to comprehend and generate natural language, grasping meaning, context, and nuance beyond surface-level syntax and semantics (Wilks, 2007).
 This includes skills such as disambiguation, metaphor understanding, and pragmatic reasoning.
-2. Reasoning: The capacity for logical inference, analogical thinking, causal reasoning, and problem-solving.
+2. Reasoning: The capacity for logical inference, analogical thinking, causal reasoning, and problem-solving (Forbus, 2008).
 This involves being able to draw conclusions from premises, identify patterns and relationships, and apply general principles to specific cases.
-3. Knowledge: The breadth and depth of world knowledge that the AI can draw upon to inform its understanding and decision-making.
+3. Knowledge: The breadth and depth of world knowledge that the AI can draw upon to inform its understanding and decision-making (Lenat, 1995).
 This includes not just factual recall but the ability to integrate and apply knowledge flexibly across domains.
-4. Perception: The ability to interpret and make sense of sensory inputs, such as visual scenes, auditory signals, and tactile sensations.
+4. Perception: The ability to interpret and make sense of sensory inputs, such as visual scenes, auditory signals, and tactile sensations (Karpathy & Fei-Fei, 2015).
 This involves skills such as object recognition, scene understanding, and cross-modal integration.
-5. Action: The capacity to plan, execute, and adapt actions in response to goals and environmental conditions.
+5. Action: The capacity to plan, execute, and adapt actions in response to goals and environmental conditions (Levine et al., 2015).
 This includes skills such as navigation, manipulation, and task planning, as well as the ability to learn from feedback and adjust strategies accordingly.
-6. Social intelligence: The ability to interpret and respond appropriately to social cues, intentions, and contexts.
+6. Social intelligence: The ability to interpret and respond appropriately to social cues, intentions, and contexts (Rashkin et al., 2019).
 This involves skills such as emotion recognition, perspective-taking, social reasoning, and natural language pragmatics.

-By assessing performance across these multiple dimensions, the MUTT aims to provide a more comprehensive and nuanced picture of an AI's understanding capabilities, beyond what can be gleaned from any single task or ability.
+By assessing performance across these multiple dimensions, the MUTT aims to provide a more comprehensive and nuanced picture of an AI's understanding capabilities, beyond what can be gleaned from any single task or ability (Hernández-Orallo, 2017).

 (The neuroscience insights into the distributed and embodied nature of human understanding capabilities, which inform these dimensions, are further discussed in Appendix A1.)